mdonczyk/AECC/README.md

 This is the main file of this whole project.

-It contains 4 programs that take inspiration from two earlier mentioned programs but are written in C++ and are using Object-oriented programming ideas and many other better written functions.
+It contains 4 programs that take inspiration from two earlier mentioned programs but are written in C++ and are using Object-oriented programming ideas, multithreading and many other more clearly written functions.

-## *image_correcting file*
-This file contains first ideas about reading and writing bits from and to picture and first error generating ideas.